 Those earnings might be paid out as dividends, used to buy back stock or reinvested in the business with a view to boosting future earnings growth.
-For buyers at year-end 2020, the earnings yield of the S&P 500 was 2.6%, versus 7% at year-end 2011.
-That means that, compared with nine years ago, every dollar invested today buys you a claim on 63% less in earnings.
-A bond investor wouldn’t be happy to receive 63% less in interest.
+For buyers at year-end 2022, the earnings yield of the S&P 500 was 5%, versus 5.9% at year-end 2012.
+That means that, compared to a decade ago, every dollar invested today buys a somewhat smaller claim on earnings.
+A bond investor wouldn’t be happy to receive less in interest.
 Shouldn’t stock investors feel the same way?

 Earnings yields figure prominently in the so-called Fed model, which was popular in the late 1990s.
 The Fed model compares the S&P 500’s earnings yield, using forecasted earnings for the next 12 months, with the yield on the 10-year Treasury note.
 If the S&P 500’s earnings yield is above the 10-year Treasury yield, the model suggests stocks are more attractive than bonds.

 While the Fed model retains a following among investors, its popularity has waned, in part because it doesn’t appear to have predictive power.
 The model also has a fundamental flaw: It isn’t clear why you should compare corporate earnings, which rise over time, with the fixed steam of interest from government bonds.